smartcontractkit/ccip/.changeset/fast-hounds-build.md

 "ccip": patch
 ---

-Use decimals to normalize aggregator prices
+#bugfix Use decimals to normalize aggregator prices